Zeph001/docker_tournament/README.md

    3. `git config --global core.autocrlf true`
    4. Go to Installation Section again and continue the Setup

-* If you get a TypeError, when navigating to the Dashboard.
-  This is because you have logged in with an improper User Account
-    Logout again and use the register panel

 * If you encounter further problems using windows.
 Please try on a x86_64-linux Platform.